What is a disk quota?

 A rapid share is a temporary file share used for the storage of short-term data.
 It is an ideal solution for short-term backup requirements (e.g. when your workstation is being updated or replaced).
 Any staff member or HDR ...

 File backup at Deakin

 Files stored in Deakin eSolutions (DeS) file shares , home directories and My Documents are backed up using a process called snapshotting.
-Snapshots are point in time copies of your data that allow users to restore files that may have been lost or corrupted without requiring intervention from DeS support sta...
+Snapshots are point-in-time copies of your data that allow users to restore files that may have been lost or corrupted without requiring intervention from DeS support s...